 Who should NOT get breast implants?

-Breast implant surgery should not be performed in women with active infections anywhere in their body, with existing carcinoma of the breast (without mastectomy), with advanced ﬁbrocystic disease considered premalignant (without accompanying subcutaneous mastectomy), with any disease clinically known to impact wound-healing ability, with tissue characteristics clinically incompatible with mammoplasty, with any condition – or treatment – determined by the surgeon to constitute an unjustiﬁable surgical risk and women who are currently pregnant or nursing.
+Breast implant surgery should not be performed in women with active infections anywhere in their body, existing carcinoma of the breast (without mastectomy), with advanced ﬁbrocystic disease considered premalignant (without accompanying subcutaneous mastectomy), any disease clinically known to impact wound-healing ability, tissue characteristics clinically incompatible with mammoplasty, any condition – or treatment – determined by the surgeon to constitute an unjustiﬁable surgical risk, and in women who are currently pregnant or nursing.

 What complications might occur with breast implants?

-How long does it take the recovery process after breast augmentation surgery?
+How long does the recovery process take after breast augmentation surgery?

 Can I breastfeed with breast implants?